anupdebnath/mikrotik-backup-to-git-script/readme.md

     start-time=00:00:00
 ```

-## Set Up a Remote Server for Automation
+## Step 2: Set Up a Remote Server for Automation (Optional)

-I recommend you to creat a new user on your remote server with limited privileges.
-This user should only have access to the repository.
+On the remote server, create a new user with limited privileges.
+This user should have access only to the Git repository directory where the backups will be stored.

-## Automate Git Commit and Push on the Remote Server
+## Step 3: Automate Git Commit and Push on the Remote Server

+Next, set up a script on the remote server to automatically commit and push the configuration files to a Git repository.

-Create a script on your remote server that will automate the commit and push process.
-This script should periodically pull the latest configuration from the MikroTik device and commit it to the repository.
+Create a script on the remote server (e.g., `backup-config-to-git.sh`) that will automate the Git commit and push process.

 ```
+#!/bin/bash

+# Set up the git repository path
+REPO_PATH="/path/to/your/repo"

+# Navigate to the repository
+cd $REPO_PATH

-# Add the file to Git
+# Add config file to git
 git add config.rsc

 # Commit the changes with a timestamp